How to do an excellent AI alignment project

 If you do want to pursue multiple substantial ideas, consider picking one to do in this project sprint, and doing others after the course (you’ll still have access to the Slack and our support, and many alumni often do this each iteration).

-To clarify, if your rapid tests before session 8 raise a significant blocker to your project you should consider pivoting.
-However, we strongly discourage major pivots after session 9.
-We suspect that if you hit a project blocker after this point (but presumably your rapid tests indicated it was plausible), there is likely something interesting in this: an analysis of why something might be harder than it looks would still be a useful result.
+To clarify, if your research before session 9 raises a significant blocker to your project you should consider pivoting.
+However, we discourage major pivots after session 10.
+We suspect that if you hit a project blocker after this point (but presumably your research indicated it was plausible), there is likely something interesting in this: an analysis of why something might be harder than it looks would still be a useful result.

 Carve out the time to work on your project